 Source: Grimm Artisanal Ales

 About: This brewpub is in an old warehouse.
-The menu is full of good beer-drinking food - burgers, pretzels, and fried things, mostly - and all the breads are made in-house.
+The menu is full of good beer-drinking food - burgers, pretzels, and fried things, mostly - and all the loaves of bread are made in-house.
 It’s a family-friendly spot, with board games and other activities like bags, so you can expect to see kids running around, especially if you’re there on the early side.
 If that’s not your deal, sit in the front bar area where the only game being played is rock-paper-scissors for who’s getting the next round.

-COVID 19 Plan: The celebrated brewpub took its operation a step further with a new direct-to-curb service during covid 19.
+COVID 19 Plan: The celebrated brewpub took its operation a step further with a new direct-to-curb service during COVID 19.
 They have implemented a ‘no contact’ curbside pickup method by only accepting payment over the phone with a credit card (sorry no cash or walk-ins) and placing your packaged and labeled order on a table outside of our front door upon your arrival.
-Hence, maintaining a completely contact less approach.
+Hence, maintaining a completely contactless approach.

 Source: Old Irving Brewing

-About: All originally from Chicago, Samantha, Stephen and Jonathan met while in college at University of Illinois in Champaign.
+About: All originally from Chicago, Samantha, Stephen, and Jonathan met while in college at the University of Illinois in Champaign.
 Samantha and Stephen both moved to Portland and then Brooklyn, where Samantha worked for nonprofits and Stephen for production breweries.
 Jonathan entered the world of food sales and had a stint in Philly before coming back home to Chicago.
 Along the way, the three of them worked on their vision of a brewery.
 Eight years later, Hopewell opened in Logan Square, Chicago in 2016 — and here we are today!